ileri/colorname/README.md

 Colorname.find Color::RGB.new(255, 0, 255) # [:fuchsia, :magenta]
 ```

-To find names of most dominant colors of and image
+To find names of most dominant colors of an image

 ```ruby
 Colorname.find_by_image (url_or_path)       # [:names_of_most_dominant_colors]